JoeHowarth/SimKit/stitchlands/task-system-design.md

-What problem this solves

-You have autonomous pawns in an open world that should pursue high level intents like build this, haul that, keep themselves alive, and not thrash between jobs.
-You want correctness and debuggability first, not cleverness.
-No learned planners, no heavy indices.
-Just a predictable system that converts agent intents into concrete, stepwise work while respecting needs like eating and sleeping, avoiding resource conflicts, and staying deterministic enough to replay.

-How we solve it at a high level

-We keep one authoritative list of tasks and run a greedy, single pass scheduler each tick:
-	1. A needs daemon emits Eat and Sleep tasks when thresholds trip.
-	2. For each ready pawn, we scan the task list, filter what is currently assignable, score candidates with a tiny heuristic, and assign the best.
-	3. Jobs are tiny state machines with explicit checkpoints.
-Soft preemption only at checkpoints with hysteresis.
-Hard needs can interrupt anywhere.
-	4. Reservations are minimal: count reservations for items and a simple target reservation for unique sites.
-Release on suspend or fail.

-This yields simple code paths and transparent decisions while retaining the RimWorld feel.

-More detailed description

-Core data model
-	•	Task: type, args, workType, priority label, status, optional owner pawn for needs.
-Lives in a single Vec.
-	•	PawnProfile: skills or just workType weights, needs (hunger, rest), position, current job.
-	•	World bits: stockpile with item counts and reserved counts, blueprints, bed.
-	•	ReservationMap: implicit inside stockpile reserved counts plus a map for unique targets like blueprint B1.
-	•	Job: a small driver per task type with a handful of states and a boolean at_checkpoint.

-Tick pipeline
-	1. Needs decay - hunger and rest drift down each tick.
-	2. Needs daemon - if thresholds fall below soft or hard limits, enqueue Eat or Sleep for that pawn with dynamic priority.
-	3. Hard interrupts - if a pawn hits a hard threshold while not already on a needs job, suspend its current job and free reservations.
-	4. Scheduling - for each pawn that is idle or at a checkpoint:
-	•	Build candidates by scanning tasks with status Pending or Suspended, unassigned, and assignable(pawn, world).
-	•	Score = workTypeWeight(pawn) * priorityLabel + typeUrgency(pawn, task) - α * distance - β * setupPenalty.
-	•	Respect stickiness by only switching at checkpoints when the new candidate clearly wins either in priority or urgency by a margin.
-	•	On assign, flip task to Running, mark assigned_to, and spawn the job driver.
-	5. Job ticking - each pawn advances its job one step.
-Jobs perform prechecks, update position, convert reservations to inventory, deliver materials, or work until done.
-On completion or failure, update task status and clear ownership.

-Assignable and urgency
-	•	assignable checks the minimal gates to start step 1:
-	•	Needs tasks: owner matches pawn and preconditions hold.
-	•	Build: blueprint not built, and there is at least some required item available or already delivered.
-	•	Sleep: bed is free or already reserved by this pawn.
-	•	typeUrgency is intentionally small and explainable:
-	•	Eat scales with 1 - hunger, Sleep scales with 1 - rest.
-	•	Build bumps when all materials are onsite to nudge building over additional hauling.

-Scoring and preemption
-	•	Scoring terms you start with:
-	•	workType weight from setPawnPriorities
-	•	task priority label from the agent
-	•	type urgency
-	•	distance penalty to the first step
-	•	small setup penalty for tasks that usually need a haul cycle
-	•	Soft preemption only at checkpoints, with a hysteresis margin so pawns do not thrash for small gains.
-Hard interrupts bypass this.

-Reservations
-	•	Items: reserve small quantities at assignment, convert reservations to inventory at pickup, and release on suspend or failure.
-Eat uses unreserved take so it never steals from build reservations.
-	•	Unique targets: reserve a blueprint id so only one builder works that spot.
-Release on suspend, cancel, or completion.
-	•	Expire stale reservations when a job is suspended or a task is cancelled.

-Job drivers
-	•	Build: ReserveTargetAndItems - MoveToStockpile - Pickup - MoveToSite - Deliver - Build.
-Checkpoints before Deliver and after Deliver.
-Minimal retries if stock changes underfoot.
-	•	Eat: MoveToStockpile - Eat.
-On success, increase hunger, complete.
-On failure due to no food, suspend.
-	•	Sleep: MoveToBed - Sleep.
-Reserve bed while sleeping, release on wake.

-Correctness and determinism
-	•	Stable iteration order for pawns and tasks provides deterministic assignment.
-Ties break by distance then id.
-	•	Invariants:
-	•	reserved + available never exceeds actual item count
-	•	only one owner of a unique target at a time
-	•	reservations are released on suspend, cancel, or complete
-	•	preemption never happens mid step unless it is a hard need
-	•	The greedy matcher is O(P * T) per scheduling pass, which is acceptable for an MVP and keeps reasoning obvious.

-Failure handling
-	•	Temporary failures move a task to Suspended with a natural retry when preconditions are met again.
-	•	Permanent failures mark Failed with a reason string visible to the agent or UI.
-	•	Cancellations respect interruptible flags: stop at next checkpoint or after the current step.

-Observability
-	•	Every assignment logs the winning score and key terms that mattered.
-	•	Preemption logs include from, to, reason, and delta urgency or priority.
-	•	A simple overlay for reservations and current targets makes conflicts visible.
-	•	Deterministic seeds support replay for bugs.

-Agent API mapping
-	•	addTask(type, args) creates a Task with default Normal priority and interruptible true.
-	•	removeTask(id) marks Cancelled and either stops at next checkpoint or after the current step.
-	•	setPawnPriorities(map) updates workType weights and immediately biases the scheduler without touching existing jobs.

-Extensibility path
-	•	Add task types by implementing assignable, typeUrgency, and a small Job driver.
-No change to the scheduler.
-	•	Optional later upgrades:
-	•	A WorkGiver layer and event driven indices if T grows.
-	•	Opportunistic hauling as a bounded micro step to amortize logistics.
-	•	Multi pawn jobs that atomically reserve all participants.
-	•	Danger and deadline terms in scoring.

-Why this shape

-It is the smallest architecture that still feels like a colony sim: needs interrupt, jobs are sticky, resources are not double booked, and decisions are explainable.
-You can ship it, play it, and then decide where added complexity actually pays for itself.
+## Problem Solved:

+This system addresses the challenge of managing autonomous pawns in an open world with complex, high-level intents such as building, resource gathering, and survival.
+The primary goal is to ensure correctness and debuggability over cleverness, avoiding complex learned planners or heavy indexing.
+The system aims to provide a predictable mechanism for agents to execute tasks step-by-step, while respecting fundamental needs like eating and sleeping, preventing resource conflicts, and maintaining a degree of determinism for replays.

+## High-Level Solution:

+The solution hinges on a single, authoritative list of tasks that is processed by a greedy, single-pass scheduler on each game tick.

+1.  **Needs Daemon:** A dedicated component monitors pawn needs (hunger, rest) and generates "Eat" and "Sleep" tasks when predefined thresholds are met.
+2.  **Pawn Assignment:** For each available pawn, the system scans the task list, filters for assignable tasks, scores them using a simple heuristic, and assigns the highest-scoring task.
+3.  **Job Structure:** Jobs are implemented as small state machines with explicit checkpoints.
+Soft preemption is allowed only at these checkpoints, with hysteresis to prevent thrashing.
+However, critical needs can interrupt a pawn's current job at any point.
+4.  **Resource Reservations:** Minimal reservations are used.
+Pawns reserve quantities of items and unique sites (like building blueprints).
+These reservations are released upon job suspension or failure.

+This approach results in straightforward code, transparent decision-making, and preserves the characteristic feel of games like RimWorld.

+## Detailed Description:

+### Core Data Model:

+- **Task:** Contains details like type, arguments, work type, priority, status, and an optional owner pawn for needs-based tasks.
+Tasks are stored in a single list.
+- **PawnProfile:** Stores pawn-specific information such as skills or work type weights, current needs (hunger, rest), location, and their current job.
+- **World State:** Includes elements like stockpiles (with item counts and reservations), blueprints, and beds.
+- **ReservationMap:** Manages reservations for items within stockpiles and reservations for unique target sites (e.g., a specific blueprint).
+- **Job:** A small, task-specific driver with a few states and a flag indicating if the pawn is at a checkpoint.

+### Tick Pipeline:

+1.  **Needs Decay:** Pawn needs like hunger and rest gradually decrease over time.
+2.  **Needs Daemon:** If a pawn's needs fall below critical thresholds, "Eat" or "Sleep" tasks are created with dynamically adjusted priorities.
+3.  **Hard Interrupts:** If a pawn experiences a critical need while engaged in another task, their current job is suspended, and its reservations are freed.
+4.  **Scheduling:** For each idle pawn or pawn at a checkpoint:
+    - **Candidate Generation:** Tasks with "Pending" or "Suspended" status that are unassigned and can be performed by the pawn (considering world state) are identified.
+    - **Scoring:** A score is calculated based on work type weight, task priority, type urgency, distance to the task, and a setup penalty.
+    - **Job Assignment:** Pawns will only switch tasks at checkpoints if the new candidate offers a significant improvement in priority or urgency.
+Upon assignment, the task status is updated to "Running," the pawn is marked as assigned, and its job driver is spawned.
+5.  **Job Ticking:** Each pawn progresses its assigned job by one step.
+Jobs involve pre-checks, movement, resource acquisition, or work execution.
+Upon completion or failure, task status is updated, and pawn ownership is cleared.

+### Assignability and Urgency:

+- **Assignable:** Checks basic requirements for starting a task, such as matching pawn ownership for needs tasks, availability of building materials, or free beds for sleeping.
+- **Type Urgency:** A minor factor that influences task selection.
+For example, "Eat" task urgency increases with lower hunger levels, and "Sleep" urgency increases with lower rest levels.
+Building tasks receive a small urgency boost when all necessary materials are present.

+### Scoring and Preemption:

+The scoring system incorporates:

+- **WorkType Weight:** Pawn-specific preferences for certain types of work.
+- **Task Priority Label:** An explicit priority assigned to the task.
+- **Type Urgency:** The dynamic urgency of the task.
+- **Distance Penalty:** A deduction based on the pawn's proximity to the task.
+- **Setup Penalty:** A small deduction for tasks that typically require an initial hauling phase.

+**Soft preemption** is limited to checkpoints, with a hysteresis margin to prevent frequent task switching for minor gains. **Hard interrupts** for critical needs can override this.

+### Reservations:

+- **Items:** Small quantities of items are reserved upon task assignment, converted to inventory upon pickup, and released if the job is suspended or fails.
+Tasks like "Eat" use unreserved items to avoid conflict with building reservations.
+- **Unique Targets:** A specific site or blueprint is reserved by only one builder at a time.
+This reservation is released upon job suspension, cancellation, or completion.
+- **Stale Reservations:** Reservations are expired if a job is suspended or a task is canceled.

+### Job Drivers:

+Examples of job sequences:

+- **Build:** Reserve Target and Items -> Move to Stockpile -> Pickup -> Move to Site -> Deliver -> Build.
+Checkpoints exist before and after delivery.
+Minimal retries occur if resources change.
+- **Eat:** Move to Stockpile -> Eat.
+Success increases hunger and completes the task.
+Failure due to lack of food suspends the task.
+- **Sleep:** Move to Bed -> Sleep.
+The bed is reserved while sleeping and released upon waking.

+### Correctness and Determinism:

+- **Stable Iteration:** Consistent ordering of pawns and tasks during processing ensures deterministic assignments.
+Ties are broken by distance, then by ID.
+- **Invariants:**
+  - Reserved items + available items never exceed the actual item count.
+  - Unique targets are owned by only one entity at a time.
+  - Reservations are always released upon job suspension, cancellation, or completion.
+  - Mid-step preemption only occurs for critical needs.
+- **Performance:** The greedy matching algorithm has a time complexity of O(P \* T) per scheduling pass, which is considered acceptable for an initial implementation and maintains transparency.

+### Failure Handling:

+- **Temporary Failures:** Tasks are moved to "Suspended" status and will naturally retry when their preconditions are met again.
+- **Permanent Failures:** Tasks are marked as "Failed" with a reason string that can be displayed to the player or agent.
+- **Cancellations:** Cancellations respect an "interruptible" flag, stopping the task at the next checkpoint or after the current step.

+### Observability:

+- **Assignment Logging:** Every pawn assignment logs the winning score and the key factors influencing the decision.
+- **Preemption Logging:** Logs detail the source, destination, reason for preemption, and changes in urgency or priority.
+- **Debug Overlay:** A simple visual overlay highlights current reservations and targets, making conflicts easily visible.
+- **Deterministic Seeds:** Support for seeds allows for bug reproduction through replay.

+### Agent API Mapping:

+- **`addTask(type, args)`:** Creates a new Task with default "Normal" priority and interruptible status set to true.
+- **`removeTask(id)`:** Marks a task as "Cancelled," and it will stop at the next checkpoint or after the current step, depending on its interruptible flag.
+- **`setPawnPriorities(map)`:** Updates pawn work type weights, influencing the scheduler without altering currently assigned jobs.

+### Extensibility Path:

+- **Adding Task Types:** New task types can be added by implementing `assignable`, `typeUrgency`, and a small `Job` driver, with no changes required for the core scheduler.
+- **Future Upgrades:**
+  - Implementing a `WorkGiver` layer and event-driven indices for larger task lists.
+  - Introducing opportunistic hauling as a background task to optimize logistics.
+  - Supporting multi-pawn jobs that atomically reserve all involved participants.
+  - Incorporating "danger" and "deadline" metrics into the scoring.

+### Why This Architecture:

+This design represents the leanest architecture capable of delivering a satisfying colony simulation experience.
+It ensures that needs are prioritized, jobs have a degree of persistence, resources are managed without conflicts, and decision-making is transparent.
+This approach allows for a shippable product that can be played and tested, guiding future complexity additions based on actual gameplay needs.